Skip to main content

 Create a customer

-In sandbox, customers are auto-approved with full endorsements, so you can provision and use wallets without a KYC integration.
+In sandbox, endorsements are auto-approved so you can provision and use wallets without a live KYC integration.
+Provisioning still reads the identifying fields above, so include them in sandbox too.

 3